 What Are Employment Agreements?

-When you enter into many different partnerships, you are required to sign contracts.
-You sign a contract promising to pay your phone bill, you sign contracts with business partners, and you sign a contract with your landlord, in the form of a lease.
+When you enter into many different legal relationships, the expectation exists that you sign a contracts.
+For example, you sign a contract promising to pay your phone bill, you sign contracts with business partners, and you sign a contract with your landlord, in the form of a lease.
 Similar to these documents, an employee agreement provides the employer and employee the opportunity to outline and acknowledge what each party can expect from this professional relationship moving forward.

-- Hours that will be worked – The agreement may stipulate how many hours per week the employee will be expected to work, and may even list the specific hours.
+- Hours worked: The agreement usually stipulates how many hours per week the employee works, and often even list the specific hours;

-- Responsibilities – The employer will outline the roles and responsibilities that will be expected of the employee.
-When these are well defined in the employment agreement there are less disagreements of intentions.
+- Responsibilities: The employer outlines the roles and responsibilities expected of the employee.
+When well defined in the employment agreement, less disagreements of intentions come up; and lastly

-If you are not sure what you should include in an employee agreement, an Alberta attorney can help you draft an employment agreement specific to your business.
+Most clients need clarity on what to include in an employee agreement.
+An Alberta attorney helps you draft an employment agreement specific to your business.

 Why Would You Want to Have Your Employees Sign Agreements?